daijiang/phyr/README.md

 Contributions are welcome.
 You can provide comments and feedback or ask questions by filing an issue on Github [here](https://github.com/daijiang/phyr/issues) or making pull requests.

+# Code of conduct

+Please note that the 'phyr' project is released with a [Contributor Code of Conduct](https://github.com/daijiang/phyr/blob/master/CODE_OF_CONDUCT.md).
+By contributing to this project, you agree to abide by its terms.